 The pro-rata refund policy is always effective regardless of whether a student did or did not begin a course.
 For questions about withdrawing from NetMath courses, contact us at firstname.lastname@example.org

 Day counts in the table below represent calendar days, not just workweek (Monday – Friday) days and are based upon the registration date of the course.

 Students may withdraw from our 16-week courses at any point in the course prior to sitting for the final exam.
 Such withdrawals will not be recorded on an Illinois transcript and no grade, including a “W”, will be recorded on the transcript.

-This table serves as a reference tool for estimating tuition refunds based on approximate withdrawal dates.
+This table serves as a guide for estimating tuition refunds based on approximate withdrawal dates.
+Once registered, each student will receive a refund schedule that reflects the specific dates by which they should withdraw to qualify for partial tuition refund.
 Once a withdrawal is processed, a confirmation email will be sent to the student listing any tuition refund the student may be entitled to receive.

 |If withdrawing within||% refund of tuition|

-To withdraw from a Summer Semester II course, students have to consult their University of Illinois College Advisor: see https://netmath.illinois.edu/admissions/contact-advisor.
+UIUC students in a Summer Semester NetMath course: To withdraw from a Summer Semester course, UIUC students have to consult their University of Illinois College Advisor: see https://netmath.illinois.edu/admissions/contact-advisor

 Non-Degree students in a Summer Semester NetMath course: Contact CITL’s Enrollment Services Staff for assistance with dropping classes and information on tuition and fee refund deadlines for Summer Session 2022.